 Within its functions are:

-Review that the acts and resolutions of the Public Administration are harmonious with the content of Treaties, covenants and international agreements in matter of human rights ratified by Honduras;
+- Reviewing that the acts and resolutions of the Public Administration are harmonious with the content of treaties, covenants and international agreements in matter of human rights ratified by Honduras;

 For the settlement of disputes within the administrative realm, remedies must be exhausted before a case can be presented before a judge.
 In that case, the Contentious-Administrative first-instance court is empowered to hear litigation deriving from acts or resolutions made by the public administration, municipalities, and decentralized, autonomous or semi-autonomous entities in the exercise of their own powers, as well as in cases of claims based on contracts or concessions of an administrative nature.